BizTalk is an integral part of the Windows Server System family, and is designed to facilitate integration between business systems.

 shows you how to create maps and use standard and scripting functoids to perform mapping operations.

-shows you how to configure file and FTP adaptors to receive and send messages.
+shows you how to configure a variety of adaptors including File, Sharepoint, FTP, POP3, SMTP, SQL adaptors to receive and send messages.

 Configuring BizTalk Messaging